SFarbolin/quartz/content/solstice-fires.md

 With the extra long beam that the head is mounted on plus the "antlers", this is the tallest of the effigies so far.
 I'd estimate it to be about 20ft/6m from ground to the tallest twig.
 Those pallets were about 4ft x 6ft, so the head is probably about 12ft up.

 No flame tubes this time around.
 But I did cut out the top and bottom of the white cabinet and build a sort of skirt around the bottom to funnel the fire up through the cavity.
 Thus ensuring that all of the contents were thoroughly incinerated.

-This was
+This was a very rainy build day.
+So while I did dry out all the wood beforehand and keep it under cover as long as possible, it got quite wet during the 3 hours of building.
+It had enough of a roof to protect the base fire (which we build last out of the smallest, dryest material) as it grew and eventually caught everything.

 > [!tip]- More Photos
 > ![[PXL_20251221_225738524.jpg]]